kgroveshok/z80-homebrew/DEV-DIARY.md

 	In uword body add the jp instruction and add the address If not found then store as string
-Allow parser to get next token
+Allow parser to get next token malloc correct size and crete uword header + copy of compiled block Set uword as contains compiled code

+In LIST if uword contains compiled code return uword in comment as compiled

 At runtime parser